ying-teaching/python/5-functions/module.md

 main()
 ```

-Python allows you to rename a function using the `as` keyword in importing.
+When you import a specific function, Python allows you to rename a function using the `as` keyword.
 For example: `from circle import area as calcuate_area`.
 Then you can use the renamed function name.

 A wildcard syntax `from circle import *` allows you to use all functions defined in the `circle` module directly without the `circle.` prefix.
 Be careful because it may import too many functions.
 It is not recommended.